puslecka/idividual_households_forecasting/README.md

 | 8144689  | 2012-08-17 15:00:0   |    1.942    |
 |   ...    |          ...         |     ...     |

-The scripts assume that the data was is downloaded from the respective sources specified in the first cell of each notebook.
+The scripts assume that the data was downloaded from the respective sources specified in the first cell of each notebook.